ansman/auto-dagger/README.md

     ksp("se.ansman.dagger.auto:compiler:1.1.0")

-    // Include this only in android modules implementation("se.ansman.dagger.auto:android:1.1.0")
+    // Include this in your app module implementation("se.ansman.dagger.auto:android:1.1.0")
+    // Or this in your library module implementation("se.ansman.dagger.auto:android-api:1.1.0")

     // Add these if you want to replace objects during tests testImplementation("se.ansman.dagger.auto:android-testing:1.1.0")